Conwy Real Ale Trail Pubs

 Serving traditional ales and a constant roaring fire is still one of the many fine features available making this a favourite place to rest awhile.

 The Station is from the team behind the successful Albert pub in Llandudno.
 Serving excellent ales, hearty food and with a welcoming atmosphere!
 This historic pub built in built c.1870. the architecture didn’t please the authorities in the 1890s, because the building had six entrances.
 Being drunk in a pub was an offence but whenever a policeman entered through one door, drunks could stagger out through another!

 The Marine Hotel, with its friendly atmosphere, is a great place to enjoy anything from a snack with a pint to a three-course meal with friends.

 Conwy Brewery • Llysfaen

 Conwy Brewery is an award-winning microbrewery, brewing a range of Real Ales since 2003.
 Conwy Brewery has recently opened a new micropub – MASH at their brewery serving 4 Real Ales and other drinks too!

 The Mulberry • Conwy

 Enjoy a pint with a view at the Mulberry!
-New to the Trail this May, The Mulberry is situated on the Conwy Marina looking out across the Irish Sea with a backdrop of the Great Orme and Deganwy Quay.
+The Mulberry is situated on the Conwy Marina looking out across the Irish Sea with a backdrop of the Great Orme and Deganwy Quay.